 Welcome!
 Thanks for visiting my site.

 I am a multimedia journalist, writer and editor.
 My work has appeared in several publications in Boston, including Boston's Weekly Dig, BostonNOW and Mass High Tech.
-I have written for online media outlets, including Targeted News Service, CTNewsJunkie.com and DigitalMediaBuzz.com.
+I have also written for online media outlets, including OurParents.com CTNewsJunkie.com and DigitalMediaBuzz.com.

 Two of my stories for OurParents.com were named to the Web site's "10 Top Senior-Care Posts of 2010", "Options for Long-Term Care Complex, Lack Accessibility" (#1) and "DSS Statewide Respite Care Program Affected By Connecticut Budget Deficit" (#8).
 Both stories can be found under "Recent Stories."

-To view my latest media, including examples of videos, radio interviews and podcasts, please go to the Multimedia section of this Web site.
+To view examples of videos, radio interviews and podcasts I've done, please go to the Multimedia page.

 While at Emerson, I was a staff writer and producer at WERS-FM, one of the top collegiate radio stations in the country.
 In addition, I co-hosted a political show, "Poli-Talk" on the Emerson Talk and Information Network.
 I love politics, writing, and current events.
-I am a member of the Writer's Bridge freelance network and the Society of Professional Journalists.
+I am a former member of the Writer's Bridge Freelance Network and the Society of Professional Journalists.

 At the University of Connecticut, I spent three of my four years at The Daily Campus, the largest collegiate newspaper in Connecticut.
 I began as a correspondent and finished as a columnist and member of the paper's Editorial Board.
 To see my articles, click here.
 For my efforts, I was awarded the 2006 "Commentary Rookie of the Year" by the paper.
 In 2005, I took a hiatus from the paper to serve on the Undergraduate Student Government Judiciary.
 Even in this role, I was always informing people.
 At the conclusion of my term, I received the "Informer Award" by then-Chief Justice Christine Elston.